-Survey Summary: RUC vs. Gas Tax Preference of Individuals with Low-income
+EXHIBIT 7.12 Survey Summary: RUC vs. Gas Tax Preference of Individuals with Low-income participant focus groups: observations & findings

 At this point, how do you feel about implementing a road usage charge as a replacement to the gas tax in Washington to fund transportation infrastructure (n = 76)?